-No. But if you are reemployed by RF CUNY after completing active military service, and if you were eligible for Mandatory Employee Contributions prior to your leave, you may have the option of making up any missed Mandatory Employee Contributions and receiving RF CUNY contributions relating to those contributions.
+No. But if you are reemployed by RF CUNY after completing active military service, you may have the option of making up any missed Elective Deferrals and (if applicable) Mandatory Employee Contributions and receiving any RF CUNY contributions applicable to those contributions.
 Contact the Plan Administrator for more information about your options under the Uniformed Services Employment and Reemployment Rights Act (USERRA).